Frequently Asked Questions

 If you require any further clarity please contact a member of the customer services team.

 When will you dispatch the goods?

-Goods will be dispatched as soon as possible after your order has been accepted.
-We understand that timely delivery is important to all our customers and we want to ensure we provide the best service possible.
+At Cartridge People, we understand that timely delivery is extremely important to you and we want you to receive the very best service possible.